GED Classes Watertown New York

 Posted here are all GED preparatory classes and test centers in the Watertown region.
 New York is using the GED assessment for the purpose of high school equivalency testing.

-The exam offers persons who didn’t graduate from high school an extra option to secure an equivalent diploma.
+The exam offers individuals who didn’t graduate from high school an additional option to obtain an equivalent diploma.

 Online GED Classes